-Considering a Rabbit from Hot Cross Buns
+Considering a Rabbit from Hot Cross Buns?

-Welcome — I’m glad you’re here.
+Welcome — we're glad you’re here.

 We do not breed often, and we do not place casually.
 Every rabbit here is known by name and temperament.
-When a rabbit leaves, it matters to us where they are going and how they will be cared for.
+When a rabbit leaves, it matters deeply to us where they are going and how they will be cared for.

 How We Raise & Place Our Rabbits